PixelPoser/EyeBalancer/README.md

 1. There is an issue with recognizing the CV2 library, likely due to the absence of a compatible version of the module in the Python directory.
 For reference and possible solutions, visit: [OpenCV-Python](https://pypi.org/project/opencv-python/).
 2. We need to make sure all files communicate correctly with each other.

+**What I need you to do*
+1. Ensure the app runs
+2. To do so, make sure upon pressing one of the crop buttons after folder selection, it correctly activates the corresponding eyebalancerelectron python script and outputs the image files.
+3. XMP files must be generated when processing RAW files.
+4. XMP embeding must happen to the original JPEG files as well as the cropped JPEG output.
+5. to make the XMPs work, we must have the cropping data be correctly be transferred to the XMP file, ensure the cropping data is correctly translated from the Mediapipe to the XMPs.
 **File Explanation**

 *main.js:*